LiLabAtVT/I2GDS2025/Group5/README.md

 This script loads the ARC module used to access BWA commands, set the current directory to the folder where you downloaded the reference genome, and runs the command used to index the reference genome.

+***Note**: If you have any issues downloading and indexing the human reference genome or you are short on time, a folder with the already downloaded and indexed reference genome is provided at this path: `/projects/intro2gds/I2GDS2025/TestData_LinuxPeerEval/G5_testdata/03a_Human_ref`*

 ### Run BWA Analysis

 The purpose of BWA is to remove all sequences that map to the host genome (in this case, the human genome).